 From the junction with the Colima Trail, it’s all downhill… and a bit of an anti-climax after the South Rim!
 After a last view at the Sierra Quemada to the south, the trail winds around the back of Emory Peak.

 As the trail descends further, The Basin comes into view – overshadowed by the Casa Grande Peak to the right and the Pulliam Bluff behind.

 The trail isn’t steep, but feels like it goes forever as it descends in a northerly direction to The Basin, with a few switch-backs from time to time.
 It’s fairy exposed, but fortunately it’s not a hot day.
 This bit wouldn’t be much fun at the height of summer.

 Eventually, I reach the junction with the Basin Loop Trail, with Emory Peak now in the distance.
 Almost home!

 A last section, before the junction with the Pinnacles Trail, to complete the circuit!

 From here, it’s a short distance back to the car.
-It’s been a long but spectacular walk.
+The Emory Peak hike been a long but spectacular walk.
 And I’ve still got a few hours of daylight left to squeeze in one more walk, and to find somewhere to watch the sun set.